 If you order a bumper like this expecting it to be ready to paint, you'll be disappointed.
 A steel bumper with these problems often needs several hours of sanding and scrubbing.
 This can get expensive if you're paying your local paint and body shop to do the work, as they often charge $50 to $100 per hour for this type of work.
 A "cheap" bare steel bumper can quickly become very expensive.

 At TDK, we sell actual ready-to-paint bumpers.
 They're sanded smooth, cleaned thoroughly, and then shrinkwrapped for shipment.
-We do this work ourselves because we're the best ones to do it - we know how to do the prep work quickly and efficiently, we have the space and tools, etc. When you order one of our bumpers in a bare, ready to paint finish, you get a bumper that your paint and body shop can just prime and paint.
+We do this work ourselves because we're the best ones to do it - we know how to do the prep work quickly and efficiently, we have the space and tools, and so on.
+When you order one of our bumpers in a bare, ready to paint finish, you get a bumper that your paint and body shop can just prime and paint.

 Many people say that the best finish for a steel bumper is powder coat.
 While there's merit to this idea (we powder coat more than half the bumpers we sell), paint has a couple of key advantages: